 - Answer: Summarized responses with citations

-- Research: Automated deep research with structured JSON
+- Research: Automated deep research API with structured JSON

 - Websets: Complex queries returning thousands of results (can take up to 1 hour)